The O.C.: Legacy

+Schwartz said in 2023 that Marissa died in the third season because many online fans by then disliked her storyline, and the network wanted to kill a main character to increase ratings:

 The O.C. popularized its setting, Orange County, and led to copycats like MTV's reality show Laguna Beach: The Real Orange County and the Bravo documentary series The Real Housewives of Orange County, and its success as a prime-time soap opera helped Marc Cherry get Desperate Housewives on the air.
 The show generated a dedicated and thriving international fan community.
 DVD Verdict said, "The O.C. has become one of those rare shows whose influence has begun to extend far beyond the television screen, and has actually started to take an active role in shaping American teenage pop culture."
 Fans of the show, sometimes dubbed OC Groupies, have been active in developing a large number of fan websites and forums dedicated to the program.
 Famous fans of the show include the Bush twins, Jenna and Barbara, and Princess Beatrice.
 Additionally, actual UC Berkeley students created in 2004 the Sandy Cohen Public Defender Fellowship in honor of Peter Gallagher's character Sandy Cohen.
 The fellowship is awarded to students who plan to work as public defenders and has been presented by Gallagher.

-Comedy group The Lonely Island created a parody of The O.C. called The 'Bu.
-At Boston College, students created and produced a parody titled "The BC" that received nationwide acclaim and features in The New York Times and CBS Evening News.
+Comedy group the Lonely Island created a parody of The O.C. called The 'Bu.
+At Boston College, students created and produced a parody titled "The BC" that received nationwide acclaim and was featured in The New York Times and CBS Evening News.
 On April 14, 2007, Saturday Night Live aired a Digital Short titled "Dear Sister" that satirized the final scene of The O.C.'s second-season finale.
 The short became popular enough to beget a wave of re-enactments and parodies using "Hide and Seek" with the music set to slow-motion scenes of violence from various films and television series.
+In 2020, the Netflix show Outer Banks was compared to The O.C. by publications such as Glamour.

 Marvel described Runaways (created for television by Schwartz and Savage) as The O.C. of the Marvel Universe, even before they hired Schwartz and Savage to run the series.

 Independent Washington University in St. Louis newspaper Student Life said that, "The O.C.'s" legacy will live on through its viewers.
 Whether you wear a 'Save Marissa' shirt, a leather wristcuff or hoodie in honor of Ryan or listen to Death Cab for Cutie, as Seth did, know that "The O.C." was a cultural phenomenon that will not be forgotten."